rails/mission_control-jobs/README.md

 ## Console helpers, scripting and dealing with big sets of jobs

 Besides the UI, Mission Control provides a light console helper to switch between applications and adapters.
-Some potentially destructive actions aren't exposed via the UI (for example, discarding jobs that aren't failed, although this might change in the future) but you can always perform these from the console if you know very well what you're doing.
+Some potentially destructive actions aren't exposed via the UI (for example, discarding jobs that aren't failed, although this might change in the future), but you can always perform these from the console if you know very well what you're doing.

-It's also possible that you need to deal with very big sets of jobs that are unmanageable via the UI, or that you wish to write a script to deal with an incident, some cleanup or some data migration.
-The console helpers and the querying API with which we've extended Active Job come handy here.
+It's also possible that you need to deal with very big sets of jobs that are unmanageable via the UI or that you wish to write a script to deal with an incident, some cleanup or some data migration.
+The console helpers and the querying API with which we've extended Active Job come in handy here.

 First, when connecting to the Rails console, you'll see this new message: